cockroachdb/docs/v2.1/training/sql-basics.md

 `SELECT` statements aren't limited to combining data from different tables.
 They can also combine data in the same table using **aggregations**.

-1. Add all of the balances in the the `accounts` table:
+1. Add all of the balances in the `accounts` table:

     {% include copy-clipboard.html %}
     ~~~ sql